akruszewski/gibl/manuscript/chapter4.md

         (add-transaction-to-blockchain b '()))))
 ```

 We will also update `blockchain.rkt` with `(require "smart-contracts.rkt")`.
-Then we update `utils.rkt` to add this helper procedure for reading contracts:
+Then we will update `utils.rkt` to add this helper procedure for reading contracts:

 ```racket
 (define (file->contract file)